 This would, generally, be a post-compromise approach to maintain access to the compromised systems.

-Check Incident Explorer for other potentially related incidents, such as hijacked processes.
+Check Incident Explorer for other potentially related incidents.

 Review additional runtime audits for the source to see if there are other clues.

 Review access to the container and ensure that accesses weren’t subsequently used for further access to systems and data.

 A full mitigation strategy for this incident begins with resolving the issues that allowed the attacker to modify the system configuration.

 Ensure that compliance benchmarks are appropriately applied to the affected resources.